 - Course: Mathematics and Statistics BSc

-I decided to study at the University of Leeds for two main reasons: first, I was very impressed with the wide range of module options that were available on my course.
+Carina decided to study at the University of Leeds for two reasons.
+She said “First, I was very impressed with the wide range of module options that were available on my course.
 I was also very keen to learn more about programming and in particular use a lot of 'R' in my first year in statistics.
 Second, I really liked an idea of having a university campus so close to a major city.
-The city of Leeds is so diverse and has so much to offer, making it a very enjoyable place to live.
+The city of Leeds is so diverse and has so much to offer, making it a very enjoyable place to live.”

 Maths at Leeds

 My favourite aspect of my course has been the choice of financial mathematics modules available to me, as they are very interesting for exploring application of mathematics in the real world.